nathanlepori/restic-uptime-kuma/README.md

 ## Usage

-First create a push monitor on Uptime Kuma and set the heartbeat to the desired interval (43200 seconds or 12 hours by default).
+First create a push monitor on Uptime Kuma and set the heartbeat to the desired interval to check for a heartbeat, for example 86400 seconds or 24 hours.
 Note down the push URL.

 To run the monitoring service, you can use Docker Compose.
 Make sure you have Docker and Docker Compose installed on your machine.